Why Should We Focus on Doing One Thing To Completion at a Time?

 To understand why, have a look at the chart below:

-You can see there are two situations set up (top and bottom of the chart).
-Both scenarios show 2 Projects each of which has 3 tasks to complete.
+You can see there are two work sequencing approaches have been set up, Sequencing Approach 1 on the top and Sequencing Approach 2 on the bottom.
+Both scenarios show 2 Projects each of which has 3 tasks to complete using a set of people (e.g. a Team, or an ART).

-Clearly the bottom approach makes more sense than the top approach, at least from the $ perspective.
+Clearly the bottom approach, Sequencing Approach 2, makes more sense to implement, at least from the $ perspective.

-Now lets look at it from a Project perspective.
-The top of the chart shows that Project 1 is delivered in Sprint 5 while Project 2 is delivered in Sprint 6.
-The bottom of the chart shows Project 1 is delivered in Sprint 3, which is way better than Sprint 5 shown previously, while Project 2 is delivered in Sprint 6 for both the top and bottom of the chart.
-In other words while the people on Project 2 might wish their project was favored, the reality is that by choosing to prioritize and focus Project 1 over Project 2 meant that we had a far better result for Project 1, while pretty much keeping what would have happened with Project 2.
+Now let's look at it from a Project perspective.
+The Sequencing Approach 1 (the top of the chart) shows that Project 1 is delivered in Iteration 5 while Project 2 is delivered in Iteration 6.
+Sequencing Approach 2 shows Project 1 is delivered in Iteration 3, which is way better than Iteration 5 shown previously, while Project 2 is delivered in Iteration 6 for both sequencing approaches.
+In other words while the people on Project 2 might wish their project was favored, the reality is that by choosing to prioritize and focus Project 1 over Project 2 we have a far better result for Project 1, while pretty much keeping what would have happened with Project 2.

-Again, clearly the bottom approach makes more sense than the top approach, at least from the perspective of Project 1's stakeholders, and the perspective of reducing risk overall.
+Again, clearly the Sequencing Approach 2 approach makes more sense than Sequencing Approach 1, at least from the perspective of Project 1's stakeholders, and the perspective of reducing overall risk from an organizational perspective.

 It turns out that the effect is even worse than this.
 Switching from job to job means that you are context switching.
-Each time you do this, the data indicates that you will take a significant amount of time to get to the point where you are actually doing productive work.
-The data indicates that every time you context switch, you will reduce your real ability to work on something by about 20% (see What is the Impact of Context Switching on the Ability to Deliver? for more information).
-What this means is that not only does the second approach give you more value or learning because one item is delivered earlier, but using the second approach both items are potentially shipped earlier due to the penalty associated with context switching.
+Each time you do this, the data indicates that you will take a significant amount of time to get to the point where you are actually doing productive work (see What is the Impact of Context Switching on the Ability to Deliver? for more information).
+What this means is that not only does Sequencing Approach 2 give you more value or learning because the first Project is are delivered earlier, Project 2 is also delivered earlier as there is reduced penalty associated with context switching.

-But, and this is a big but, there is a tendency for organizations to not control their WIP effectively resulting in a flood of work for teams and people.
+But, and this is a big but, there is a tendency for organizations to not control their focus effectively resulting in a flood of work for teams and people.
 Many organizations have a problem saying “no” to work.
 Others decide to kick off projects based on funding approvals, but fail to understand what the actual capacity of the organization is to take the work on.
-The sad thing is that most teams if they are doing agile do a reasonable job of controlling WIP (either directly through WIP limits on a Kanban team or indirectly through the work commitment in a Scrum team).
-Sadly, no matter how good the teams are at controlling WIP, from a “business results” perspective if there is no control of organization WIP there will be no improvement in the organization's ability to deliver value.
+The sad thing is that most teams, if they are doing agile, do a reasonable job of controlling focus.
+No matter how good the teams are at controlling their own focus, from a “business results” perspective, if there is no control of organization focus there will be no improvement in the organization's ability to deliver value.

 Want to Know More?